iCliniq Logo

 Hello doctor,

-I am a childcare worker and today a child jumped and hit my mouth with his head.
+I am a childcare worker.
+Today, a child jumped and hit my mouth with his head.
 My mouth went numb and I cut my lip.
 My front tooth feels like it is loose but it is not wobbling.
-When I searched it up it said it might be dying, but I tested it with ice and I could feel it.
-What do you think it is and will the feeling will pass?
+When I searched about this on the internet, I came to know that the tooth may be dying, but I tested it with ice and I could feel it.
+What do you think this is?
 Kindly help.

 Hello,